TedLeRoy/docksec/README.md

 ## Scan With Docker Bench For Security

-Make sure the system is secured to your liking by scanning with (Docker Bench for Security](https://github.com/docker/docker-bench-security).
+After running `docksec.sh`, make sure the system is secured to your liking by scanning with [Docker Bench for Security](https://github.com/docker/docker-bench-security).

 ```
 cd ~/my_projects